NBCA Sports & Wellness Institute: Team Stop the Clot®

 Blood clots can be scary, humbling, and life-changing.
 For people who experience a blood clot at the peak of physical fitness, it might even feel like their body has betrayed them.
 Yet these events don’t have to sideline you indefinitely.
 They can lead to positive growth and inspire triumph over adversity!

 The National Blood Clot Alliance Sports & Wellness Institute is here to help you understand and manage your blood clot diagnosis.
-We can help support you with the resources and tools needed to get back in the game and to go the distance to regain your physical and mental health.
+We can help support you with the resources and tools needed to get back in the game and to go the distance to regain

 People are often surprised when an athlete or fitness enthusiast suffers a blood clot, but blood clots can and do affect anyone, even the most physically fit people.